 How Long to Visit?

-As mentioned, we have been to Paris on four separate trips now, and still have not seen everything we’d like to see.
+As mentioned, we have been to Paris on six separate trips now, and still have not seen everything we’d like to see.
 Not even close.
 I’d estimate that we’ve seen less than half of what we’d like to see, but even that’s a moving target.
 As we dive-deeper into the city, we learn about new things, and add those to our list of future spots to visit.
 If anything, our list is growing longer, rather than shorter.

 This is a roundabout way of saying that you should go for as many days as you can.
 That probably seems like a glib answer, but there is so much culture that you could spend a lifetime in Paris and never run out of things to do.
 I would love to spend a summer simply exploring Paris.
-The reality of things is that vacation time is finite, and travel is costly, so most people probably are looking at maybe one or two weeks on vacation.
+The reality of things is that vacation time is finite, and travel is costly, so most people probably are looking at maybe one or two weeks.

 My strong advice would be to try and spend 5-7 in Paris for your first visit.
 If you go for a full week, spend one of those days spent outside the city (Versailles is unequivocally the most popular day trip).